MarketDataApp/documentation/sheets/stocks/stockdata.md

     - "symbol" - The ticker symbol of the stock. _Only returned when using a bulk quotes formula._
     - "all" – Returns all values.

-- **startDate** _(OPTIONAL)_ The start date when fetching historical data.
+- **start date** _(OPTIONAL)_ The start date when fetching historical data.
 If start date is specified, but endDate is not, only the single day’s data is returned.
 Multiple tickers may be used if only a single day's data is being returned.

-- **endDate** _(OPTIONAL)_ The end date when fetching historical data, or the number of calendar days (not trading days) from startDate for which to return data.
+- **end date** _(OPTIONAL)_ The end date when fetching historical data, or the number of calendar days (not trading days) from startDate for which to return data.

 - **resolution** _(OPTIONAL)_ The duration of each candle when fetching historical candles.
 Daily resolution is default if no value is specified.
 Use one of the following resolutions:
   - Minutely Resolutions: (_minutely_, _1_, _3_, _5_, _15_, _30_, _45_, ...)